Clinical Mental Health Counseling

 Department of Counseling & Marital and Family Therapy

 - The University of San Diego Graduate School Admission Application

 - One official sealed transcript from all colleges and universities attended, including community colleges.
-Foreign transcripts must be accompanied by a Course-by-Course transcript evaluation from World Evaluation Services (WES)
+Foreign transcripts must be accompanied by a Course-by-Course transcript evaluation from World Education Services (WES)

 - A statement of purpose.
 In 500 words:

 - Describe how the Clinical Mental Health Specialization in our Counseling program will prepare you for your professional and personal goals.
 Please be specific.

 - Briefly outline how your academic, research, volunteer and/or work experiences have contributed to your becoming a Professional Counselor.
 If relevant, please describe any challenges or barriers that you have faced in your academic development or history.

 - International applicants only: Official score reports for the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS)

 - No standardized testing is required in order to apply.
 Applicants who have taken the Graduate Record Examinations (GRE) General Test are invited to submit scores, but this is not required.